Keak da Sneak: Career

 Keak and Agerman formed Dual Committee when Keak was 15 years old.
-The duo's performances were first recorded on "Murder Man" and "Stompin in My Steel Toes" on C-BO's 1994 EP The Autopsy.
+The duo's performances were first recorded on "Murder Man" and "Stompin in My Steel Toes" on C-BO's 1994 EP, The Autopsy.
 Citing the personal growth of all three artists, he later signed as a solo artist with Sacramento-based Moe Doe Records.
-Because of that, he began to receive more radio airplay, especially on San Francisco hip-hop station KMEL.
+As a result of the signing, he began to receive more radio airplay, especially on San Francisco hip-hop station KMEL.

 3X Krazy

-By the end of their junior year in high school, He and his collaborators had added rapper B.A. to form the group 3X Krazy.
+By the end of their junior year in high school, Keak and his collaborators had recruited rapper B.A. to form the group 3X Krazy.
 Their first EP, Sick-O, was released independently on August 5, 1995.
 In 1996 they signed to Virgin Records, releasing the album Stackin' Chips on March 8, 1997 (with help from the single Keep It on the Real; the album received national attention), the second album Immortalized, and then the release of Real Talk 2000 on January 18, 2000.
-The last 3X Krazy album, a collection of previously unreleased material and remixed songs from Sick-O, was flowamatic-9, which was released in 2004.
+The last 3X Krazy album, a collection of previously unreleased material and remixed songs from Sick-O, was Flowamatic-9, which was released in 2004.
 The group eventually disbanded.

 Solo career

-After years hustling in the underground scene, Keak began to see mainstream success in 2004 with the song Super Hyphy.
+After years working in the underground scene, Keak began to see mainstream success in 2004 with the song Super Hyphy.
 His 2006 collaboration with E-40, Tell Me When to Go, received national attention.
 In total, Keak da Sneak has released almost 20 albums and several mixtapes.